Return to Family History

 John's name inscribed on the Thiepval Monument

-There is also an individual memorial at High Wood dedicated to members of the Civil Service Rifles who fell there.
+There is also an individual memorial at High Wood dedicated to members of the Civil Service Rifles who fell there, and also one at the Rifles HQ at Somerset House in London.

 High Wood